 I M 491 - Special Topics in Interactive Media

 Topics of special interest which may vary each time course is offered.
 May be repeated under different topics for a maximum of 9 hours credit.
 Topic and prerequisites stated in current Schedule of Classes.
 Only three hours may be applied toward IM specialization requirement.
-Prerequisites: junior standing; 9 hours in IM program core or specialization courses.
+Prerequisite: junior standing; 9 hours in IM program core or specialization courses.

 I M 513 - Educational Software Design

 The design and construction of educational software that is based upon sound educational theory and best practice.
 Students will become proficient with appropriate multimedia instructional design software in developing their projects.
 Investigating and applying current theories of learning, instruction, and assessment.
 Cross-listed as ETE 513.
-Prerequisites: IM 113; IM 213 or instructor approval.
+Prerequisite: IM 113; IM 213 or instructor approval.